tomplarge/previewit/README.md

 # previewit

 #TODO
-convert to time for graphing \n run tests for the peaks for more songs \n create the uniqueness classifier \n test the uniqueness \n implement the connection between back and front end \n looking into median filtering the similarity matrix \n
+convert to time for graphing

+run tests for the peaks for more songs

+create the uniqueness classifier

+test the uniqueness

+implement the connection between back and front end

+looking into median filtering the similarity matrix